-The programs offered by the Salt Lake Community Action Agency Program are diverse and wide ranging.
+The programs offered by the Utah - Salt Lake Community Action Agency Program are diverse and wide ranging.
 The non-profit assists thousands of residents per year with homeless prevention, food, and programs such as job training.

 Some of the main services are noted below, however the programs can change based on government funding and other conditions.
 Case managers work with clients on helping them remain housed, meet nutritional needs, and offer self-sufficiency services.
 The working poor, seniors, and disabled are some of the main clients of the Salt Lake Community Action organization.